 LIKE PICARD, HAMET underscored the necessity to ensure information is clearly stated, so that, if taken out of context, misleading or erroneous messages are not created.
-Journalists must be able to clearly read and understand information provided.
-He stressed that it is critical that facts are provided and not opinions.
-He further agreed that good advance preparation is required to attract positive media attention and went on to itemize a number of actions that will help to ensure messages are covered by the media.
+Journalists must be able to clearly read and

 Hamet suggested that when investigative reporters call, a careful approach is needed, particularly if the story is adverse.
 Enquiry regarding the "angle" of the story is always wise and he again affirmed that scientists should always express knowledge but never opinion.